JennStro/DAT250-hand-in/dat250-expass2.md

 the command for EclipseLink to create the database was commented out in my project.
 So I uncommented it to create the DB, ran the app and commented it out again so it would not create a new db each time.

+#### Monitoring database
+I installed the plugin DBNavigator in intellij and then added a custom DB by opening DB Browser and pressing the "+" sign.
+Then I configured the connection giving the url, username, password and specify the driver.
+I needed to give the url `jdbc:derby:` followed by the full path name to the database in order to make it work.
+I got the username and password from the persistance.xml file, and the driver library from `/usr/local/opt/Apache/db-derby-10.15.2.0-bin/lib`, and then I chose the "embedded driver" in the drop-down.
+When pressing "Test connection", it succeeded, and I can now view the DB in intellij.